MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/rsc/nf-rsc-netextensiongetpacketrsc.md

 ## -description

-The **NetExtensionGetPacketRsc** method retrieves receive segment coalescence (RSC) information for a packet.
+The **NetExtensionGetPacketRsc** function retrieves receive segment coalescence (RSC) information for a packet.

 ## -parameters